-Nairobi conference, hosted at Kenya Red Cross, heralds ‘new era’ for global climate assessment07/04/2017 - by the Climate Centre
+Nairobi conference, hosted at Kenya Red Cross, heralds ‘new era’ for global climate assessment

 The ‘International Conference on Climate Risk Management’ ended today in Nairobi.
 The meeting will inform the next assessment report on the global climate from the Intergovernmental Panel on Climate Change (IPCC), its sixth, known as ‘AR6’, regarded as a vital building block in the review of the Paris agreement due in 2023.